amirmahdimon/TelegramChatSummerizer/README.md

 # GhoncheSummerizer Bot

 A Telegram bot that summarizes group chat messages using Google's Gemini AI with a humorous, friendly twist.
-Created specifically for FARHAN with love! 😈

 ## Features